waku-org/specs/informational/req-res-reliability.md

 ### Definitions
 - Service node - provides services to other nodes such as relaying messages send by LightPush to the network or broadcasts messages from the network through Filter, usually serves responses;
 - Light node - connects to and uses one or more service nodes via LightPush and/or Filter protocols, usually sends requests;
+- Service node failure - can mean various things depending on the protocol in use:
+  - generic protocol failure - request is timed out or failed without error codes;
+  - LightPush specific failure - refer to [error codes](../standards/core/lightpush.md#examples-of-possible-error-codes) and consider request a failure when it is clear that service node cannot serve any future request, for example when service node does not have any peers to relay and returns `NO_PEERS_TO_RELAY`;
+  - Filter specific failure - we consider service node failing when it cannot serve [subscribe](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/12/filter.md#subscribe) or [ping](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/12/filter.md#subscriber_ping) request with OK status;

 ## Motivation